masonmedia/jl_swup/README.md

 ## **.Development**

 1. **NOTE FOR LOCAL DEVELOPMENT**: Because `.php` extensions are removed, pages with not load locally.
-You'll have either add the extension manually in the browser, or add extensions back in during development.
+You'll have to either add the extension to the url manually in the browser, or add extensions back into the file during development (and remove them before pushing to production).
 2. Mac has a built in php server: `$ php -S localhost:8000` (or use whichever port is desired).

 ## **dev.jaxx.io**

-This is the Jaxx dev test site, used for staging and testing.
+This is the Jaxx dev site, used for staging and testing.

 ### It is accessed via SSH using the following:

     1. Commit and push all changes to branch, then login to ssh:
     2. `ssh dev.jaxx.io` --> will prompt for password
-    3. `DpmbGPwe` --> write this down and delete from README
+    3. `DpmbGPwe` --> current password: write down and eventually delete from README.
-    4. cd dev.jaxx.io
+    4. `cd dev.jaxx.io `
-    5. git pull --> will prompt for password
+    5. `git pull` --> will prompt for password
     6. enter personal Bitbucket password
     7. Crack a beer and enjoy.